-The G1000 System uses Secure Digital (SD) cards to load and store various types of data.
-For basic flight operations, SD cards are required for database storage as well as Jeppesen aviation and ChartView database updates.
+The system uses Secure Digital (SD) cards to load and store various types of data.
+For basic flight operations, SD cards are required for database storage as well as Jeppesen navigation and ChartView database updates.
+Not power-up screen and the effective date on the AUX-System Status Page being displayed in yellow.